wtmatlock/dtp-comparative-genomics/README.md

 - Why might this analysis not give the full picture of AMR in our isolates?
 - How do the annotations (and predicited resistance phenotypes) vary across the sample?
 Which are common?
 Which are rare?
 - How can we use the ABRicate output to examine the quality of the annotations?
+- Now run ABRicate on our *M. tuberculosis* sequences.
+Are the annotations different or similar?
+Why might this be?
 ABRicate comes pre-installed with other specialised databases.
 Try running ABRicate with another database.
 We can then combine outputs as follows:
 ```
 abricate --summary ecoli_abricate_1.tsv ecoli_abricate_2.tsv > ecoli_abricate_combined.tsv